n1t5ua5/pbsc/Linux/linuxDiscussionPosts.md

-LINUX FUNDAMENTALS DISCUSSION POSTS: FALL 2025, PBSC
+## LINUX FUNDAMENTALS DISCUSSION POSTS: FALL 2025, PBSC

-Question 1 - Proper Configuration of File & Directory Permissions
+## Question 1 - Proper Configuration of File & Directory Permissions:

-1. Discuss the importance of properly configuring file & directory permissions on a Linux server.
+Discuss the importance of properly configuring file & directory permissions on a Linux server.

 Setting up file & directory permissions correctly from the beginning of a project is extremely important for keeping your files secure & organized.
 The permissions you have set ultimately determine who can read, write, or execute files.
 Without knowing the proper protocols beforehand, you risk giving someone else access to your information.

 2. Outline any security issues that you have encountered in the past as a result of using the default or less restrictive permissions on files or directories, or you might encounter in the future.

 Thankfully, I haven't had to deal with any serious security concerns regarding permissions myself, but now that I'm aware of the potential risks, I'm more cautious & deliberate about setting permissions correctly for any project in the command line.

-Question 2 - Managing Directory Tasks from Linux Command Line
+## Question 2 - Managing Directory Tasks from Linux Command Line:

-1. Discuss your thoughts about handling basic directory tasks from the Linux command line.
+Discuss your thoughts about handling basic directory tasks from the Linux command line.

 I'm confident in my ability to use essential commands, such as cd, ls, mkdir & pwd.
 However, I'm finding it more difficult to memorize the flags/options that follow them.
 This is probably because we use the flags less frequently than the commands.
 I researched online for another image with multiple flags in one place.
 Please feel free to take a copy for yourself [2].